-Article 10.1 - Amendments
+Article 6.1 - Amendments

-- Any amendments to Part A of these Regulations will, in consultation with and where necessary upon the approval of the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 2.
+- 1. Any amendments to Part A of these Regulations will, in consultation with and where necessary upon the approval of the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 2.
 Any amendments to Part B of these Regulations will, after due consultation with the programme committee and in consultation with and where necessary upon the approval of the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 3.
-Any amendment to these Regulations will not apply to the current academic year, unless it may reasonably be assumed that the amendment will not harm the interests of students. - 4.
-In addition, any amendment may not influence any other decision concerning a student taken by the Board of Examiners under these Regulations to the disadvantage of students.
+An amendment to these Regulations will not apply to the current academic year, unless it may reasonably be assumed that the amendment will not harm the interests of students. - 4.
+In addition, an amendment may not influence any other decision concerning a student taken under these Regulations to the disadvantage of students.

-Article 10.2 - Publication
+Article 6.2 - Publication

 - 1. The Faculty Board will duly publish these Regulations, any rules and guidelines formulated by the Board of Examiners, and any amendments to these documents. - 2.
-Copies of the documents referred to in Article 10.2.1 are available from the Faculty Office.
+Copies of the documents referred to in Article 6.2.1 are available from the Faculty Office.
 These documents can also be found on the Faculty website via 'My University'.

-Article 10.3 - Date of commencement
+Article 6.3 - Date of commencement

-These Regulations will take effect on 1 September 2016.
+These regulations will take effect on 1 September 2016.

 As decreed by the Faculty Board on 7 January 2016.